-The School Committee is a public servant, and its meetings and records will be a matter of public information except as such meetings and records pertain to individual personnel and other classified matters.
+The School Committee is a public servant, and its meetings and records will be a matter of public information except as such meetings and records pertain to individual personnel and other legally confidential matters.

 The School Committee supports the right of the people to know about the programs and services of their schools and will make every effort to disseminate information.
 All requests for information will be acted on fairly, completely and expeditiously.